Lasertie/MinecraftServerUI/Readme.md

 - Eula auto-accept
 - Physical server status
 - Server status
+- French // english translation
+- Server deletion

 ## Comming soon
 - Server backups
-- Server logs
+- Server logs [In progress]
 - Server console
-- Server deletion
 - Better UI (maybe)
 - Update of 'versions.json' (the file that contains all the versions of the server)
-- More server types (like paper, bukkit, etc.)
+- More server types (like paper, bukkit, etc.) (update of 'versions.json')
 - Update of 'commands.json' (the file that contains all the commands for each versions)

 ## Installation